 In Semester 3 you will undertake one module:

 Output.
-The module is comprised of two integrated activities equivalent to 60 credits.
+The module is comprised of two integrated written and practice-led activities equivalent to 60 credits.

-Output module consolidates the research findings through the realisation of your major project to form a curated exhibition (June/July) and a written paper or article.
+Output represents the culmination of your Masters level research project and study.
+It consolidates your research findings through the realisation of your major project to form a curated exhibition (June/July) and a written paper or article.
 (September).

 On completing 60 credits in total students may be awarded a Postgraduate Certificate.